-Teaching staff attended workshops and forums as well as completing short courses through NESA to maintain their teaching accreditation.
+Teaching staff continued their professional development participating in many online courses through NESA to maintain their teaching accreditation.
 Most of the courses through NESA centered on the delivery of the school curriculum and assessment practices.
-The Principal, Denise Underwood completed her MBA, which has been invaluable in the administration of the school.
 One educator is studying for the Bachelor of Early Childhood Education.
-Annual expenditure on professional learning for 2019 was only \$1000; however, we are holding \$2,400 to spend in 2020 to reimburse a teacher for university courses.
+Annual expenditure on professional learning for 2021 was only \$2400; due to only online courses being available.
 Staff attended fortnightly staff meetings to discuss Pastoral Care, Work Health and Safety, administration necessities, and curriculum and policy development.